 Suryesh is currently a visiting scholar contributing to the Science Diplomacy and Open Science projects at the Centre.
-He is a consultant with the United Nations Office for Disarmament Affairs in Geneva, where he works with Implementation Support Unit of the Biological Weapons Convention.
-Here, his responsibilities include creating a science diplomacy strategy roadmap for the BWC.
+He is a consultant with the United Nations Office for Disarmament Affairs in Geneva, where he works with Implementation Support Unit of the Biological Weapons Convention (BWC).
+Here, his responsibilities included facilitating science diplomacy efforts for the BWC.
+He also prepared the long-term multi-stakeholder engagement strategy for the BWC.

 He earlier worked as the Programme Officer for the Science, Technology and Innovation (STI) Policy Fellowship Programme of the Department of Science and Technology at the Centre.
 His responsibilities included the overall coordination of the programme, capacity development and partnership building.

 He is a member of the Indian National Young Academy of Sciences (INYAS) where he contributes to its science diplomacy efforts.
+He is Director of Outreach and Engagement of the Journal of Science Policy and Governance (JSPG).
 He has been a part of the Youth4Disarmament and Youth4Biosecurity initiatives of the United Nations Office of Disarmament Affairs.
 Here, he had the unique privilege to be one of the drafters of both: the ‘Seoul Youth Declaration for Disarmament’ and the ‘Youth Declaration for Biosecurity’.

 His current research interests include STI Diplomacy and Open Science.
 He leads the STI Diplomacy and Emerging Technologies projects of the centre.
 He holds a PhD in Molecular Biology from the Max Planck Institute for Biology, Tübingen, Germany.
 He also holds a Master’s degree from the Indian Institute of Science Education and Research (IISER) Pune and a Diploma in Biology from JNCASR Bengaluru.
 He has published several peer-reviewed articles and participated in international workshops and conferences around the world.